Windos/PoshPctBar/README.md

 ## History
 * [v0.3.0](https://github.com/Windos/PoshPctBar/releases/v0.3.0)
   * Adjusted parameter names, less ambiguity.
+  * Border parameter no longer defined as a set, was causing errors when using IntelliSense.
+  * Border parameter can now be any set of two characters provided as a string.
   * Included a practical example of usage.
 * [v0.2.0](https://github.com/Windos/PoshPctBar/releases/v0.2.0)
   * Customizable percentage bar characters.